How We’re Protecting Clients & Staff During COVID

 Adjustments to Our Project Planning Processes

 The silver lining of working remotely has been, for us, more productive administrative time.
-This means we’re able to devote even more time to thinking through the details of a project.
+This means we’re able to devote even more time to thinking through the details of a project, especially ones directly related to the pandemic such as the increased requests for our home office designs and construction services.
 We’ve also been able to pre-emptively talk to our entire team about the situation at-hand so they can be fully prepared to maintain production with the utmost safety.

 Part of the reason we’ve been New England’s top design-build firm for nearly 30 years has been our unique skill at assessing potential challenges and risks for every single project.
 The presence of COVID-19 has only increased our vigilance.
 We’re taking this time to circle up the team, discuss all projects in detail, address any potential challenges presented by the ongoing pandemic, and agree on ways we all feel comfortable mitigating these risks and obstacles.

 How to Reach Us During the COVID-19 Outbreak